Loading content...

 Kenya spends more than it collects in taxes (fiscal deficit).
 The gap is filled through borrowing - both from foreign sources and domestic (like treasury bonds).
 This helps fund development but also increases debt costs.

-In 2026/27, counties get KES 420 billion through the equitable share.
+In FY2026/27, Parliament approved KES 428 billion equitable share to counties (KES 415B in FY2025/26).
+Total county allocation is KES 502 billion including conditional grants.
 This funds local services like roads, health, water, and markets in all 47 counties.

 The BPS warns about: rising debt payments, state corporations needing bailouts, economic slowdowns, climate change (droughts/floods), and increased county demands.